EchoDel/FETracker/readme.md

 2. Create virtual environment
 3. run `pip install -e .[tests_require]`
 4. Download the FE rom (http://ff4fe.com/get?id=bBAQCIBWyAAAAACAriwoAEAAAAAAVcABCqAsAFAAC.KPRBTZVK77) Note this is needed to make sure the save states work.
-   * save ROM to build/
+   * Save ROM to build/
 5. Run `python -m pytest` from the command line

 # Todo

 * Add support for bsnes
-* Present the location each key item was found
-* Add objectives, characters and bosses beaten
+* Add objectives, characters and bosses beaten.
+Not this needs support from the FE devs since there is no documentation on tracking bits for these.